 The logic of the regular is different from the logic of the first-time visitor.
 A first visit is about assessment: does the room meet expectations, does the food justify the price, does the experience cohere?
 Return visits are about something harder to manufacture, which is the sense that a place has calibrated itself to a particular way of eating and has not drifted from it.
 Regulars at neighbourhood tables in Paris return because the kitchen has a consistent register, the staff recognise faces without making a performance of it, and the menu changes enough to reward frequency without becoming so ambitious that it loses its centre of gravity.

 The 18th arrondissement has a long tradition of this kind of table.
 It is not the milieu of tasting menus with wine pairings running past midnight, nor of the competitive minimalism that defines some of the more talked-about neo-bistros in the 11th.
-It is, at its leading, a place where Parisian domestic life and restaurant life blur at the edges, where the regulars know which table catches afternoon light and which corner is quieter on a Friday.
+It is, at its finest, a place where Parisian domestic life and restaurant life blur at the edges, where the regulars know which table catches afternoon light and which corner is quieter on a Friday.

 For those who track this kind of address against the formal fine dining tier, the contrast is instructive.
 Alléno Paris au Pavillon Ledoyen and Arpège both represent the end of a particular ambition curve: years of consistent creative pressure, international recognition, and a diner profile that is often occasion-driven.
 The neighbourhood table occupies the other end of that curve, where the measure of success is weekly occupancy by the same people, not annual coverage in the international press.